huiwenhw/huiwenhw.github.io/_posts/2017-03-24-Settingup.md

 + _site: Folder where our generated site will be stored!
 Don't touch this folder
 + index.html: Where our template for the index page goes

 Okay, now that we roughly know where our stuffs should go, its time to start building the structure.
 I didn't really like the template that jekyll had, so I created my own template & styles.
 The first thing we wanna do is to create the base template for our site.
-Soo let's go and create a _layouts folder and add a default.html inside.
+Soo let's create a _layouts folder and add a default.html file inside.
 You can name the file anything you like!

 In this file, write the template you want for your home page.
 I'll put a simple example below:
 ```